AnthonyDadeWT/bitrise-step-firebase-test-labs/README.md

 # Firebase Test Labs

-Automatic deployment of iOS and Android Flutter Integration tests to Firebase Test Labs
+A Bitrise Step to allow for automatic deployment of iOS and Android Flutter Integration tests to Firebase Test Labs

 ## How to use this Step